sukanyabeuria/Fraud-Shield/README.md

 python -m uvicorn app.main:app --reload
 ```

-The backend normally runs at:
+The backend will normally run at:

 ```text
 http://127.0.0.1:8000